novak-99/ex/docs/source/Tutorials/Transforms.rst

         return 0;
     }

-The Laplace transform is one of the most useful and commonly used continuous integral transforms, and is used in fields such as differential equations.
+The Laplace transform is one of the most useful and commonly used continuous integral transforms and is used in fields such as differential equations.
 It is defined as the following:

 .. math::
    \mathcal{L}\{f\}(z) = \int_{0}^{\infty}f(t)e^{-zt}dt